amitport/DRIVE-One-bit-Distributed-Mean-Estimation/experiments/federated/README.md

 In order to reproduce the paper's results, execute `experiments/federated/run_experiment.py` (the current working directory should be the repo's root) for every line in `experiments.txt` and add the `--root_output_dir` command line parameter to specify the output directory.

+You can view the documentation for every command line parameter using `experiments/federated/run_experiment.py --help`.

 You can monitor the progress using TensorBoard:

 ```setup